dvlab-research/MSAD/README.md

 * Setup the dataset following [the structure](https://github.com/facebookresearch/detectron2/blob/master/datasets/README.md).
 * Copy this project to `/path/to/detectron2/projects/MSAD`
 * Download the slimmable networks in the [github](https://github.com/JiahuiYu/slimmable_networks).
 The slimmable resnet50 pretrained weight link is [here](https://drive.google.com/open?id=1f6q37OkZaz_0GoOAwllHlXNWuKwor2fC).
+* Set the "find_unused_parameters=True" in distributed training of your own detectron2.
+You could modify it in detectron2/engine/defaults.py.

 ## Pretrained Weight
 * Move the pretrained weight to your target path